 - 20.5.1 All staff, including temporary staff and volunteers, will be provided with induction training and key policies and training in relation to safeguarding.
-This includes:

-- (a) Safeguarding and CP

-- (b) Online Safety

-- (c) Information on role and identity of DSL and deputies

-- (d) KCSIE part one and annex a

-- (e) Behaviour and discipline policy

-- (f) Safeguarding response to children who go missing from education

-- (g) Staff code of conduct including whistleblowing

-- (h) Staff ICT Acceptable use policy.
+This includes: - (a) Safeguarding and CP - (b) Online Safety - (c) Information on role and identity of DSL and deputies - (d) KCSIE part one and annex A (and annex B for leaders who work directly with children) - (e) Behaviour and discipline policy - (f) Safeguarding response to children who go missing from education - (g) Staff code of conduct including whistleblowing - (h) Staff ICT Acceptable use policy.